milosoria/searchIng/README.md

 1. Loading of the links data to the Loader class, triggered by message (chrome.runtime) sent after:

-        * The popup button gets clicked
+* The popup button gets clicked:

 - [ ] addeventlistener and send the message to the Loader class

-        * Or via shortcut command
+* Or via shortcut command:

 - [ ] addeventlistener (backgroundscript) and send the message to the Loader class

 2. Once the Loader class finishes loading the data, it sends another message to the UI so it renders the searchBarUI

 - [ ] Loader class send message after finishing loading

 3. When the searchBarUI receives input (onChange event), it sends a message to the Loader so it searches progressively through the links and their text info

 - [ ] addeventlistener for onChange event or onInput?? so it triggers a the messaging
 - [ ] Loader class creates a new search and init a searchCache

 4. If the user finds a link associated with its input, then the searchBarUI sends a message to the Loader so it redirects to the link selected and inmediately closes

 - [ ] addeventlistener for navigation on the searchBarUI and quitting with mapped keys
 - [ ] make it fuckn fancy

 5. Then the Loader clears its search cache and starts listening again for another message

 - [ ] Clear Loader cache on quit or on un/succesful search and make the backgroundscript start listening again for searchBarUI triggers

 ### Maps